-- Required for DTON, WRECKS, OBSTRN, OFSPLF, maritime boundary points, and significant baring/exposed features.
-WRECKS images shall include the approximate dimensions of the wreck.
-Images are not required for foul areas (OBSTRN CATOBS = foul area).
-Additionally images are not required for features such as UWTROC (individual rocks) or SBDARE area features (ledges) unless there is something unique or significant about the feature. - The required format for all images is JPEG, PNG, GIF, or TIFF - Images shall have a unique identifier name.
-See Section 7.5.4 Feature Images for more information - Multiple images for one feature shall be semicolon delimited - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
-A copy of the side scan sonar contact images shall remain in the CARIS HDCS folder if CARIS software is used for processing - Do not include images in the S-57 PICREP attribute obstim Observed Time Observed time in the format YYYYMMDDThhmmss --
+- Required for DTON, WRECKS, OBSTRN\, OFSPLF, maritime boundary points, and significant baring/ exposed features.
+WRECKS images shall include the approximate dimensions of the wreck. \Images are not required for foul areas (OBSTRN CATOBS = foul area) or foul ground (OBSTRN = foul ground).
+Additionally images are not required for features such as UWTROC (individual rocks) or SBDARE area features (ledges) unless there is something unique or significant about the feature. - The required format for all images is JPEG, PNG, GIF, or TIFF. - Images shall have a unique identifier name.
+However, it is permissible to reuse the same image for different cartographic features, when applicable.
+See Section 7.5.4 Bottom Sample Images for more information. - Multiple images for one feature shall be semicolon delimited. - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
+A copy of the side scan sonar contact images shall remain in the CARIS HDCS folder if CARIS software is used for processing. - Do not include images in the S-57 PICREP attribute.

+obstim Observed Time Observed time in the format YYYYMMDDThhmmss -- --